Traditionally associated with budget travel and accommodation, volunteering may be going upmarket.

 Update, 4 September 2021

-Here’s an interesting blog post by Hands Up Holidays, which appeared on fellow travel blogger Paul Johnson’s site A luxury travel blog this week: 2021’s best eco-luxury hotels.
+Here’s an interesting blog post by Hands Up Holidays, which appeared on fellow travel blogger Paul Johnson’s site A luxury travel blog: 2021’s best eco-luxury hotels.
 The post describes 10 amazing hotels and gives tips on how to make a difference in the country concerned.
 Well worth a read.

 © Coconut Lands.
 Not to be reproduced without permission.